irods/irods/manual.rst

 In addition, if users want to authenticate the server, they can set 'irodsServerDn' in their user environment.
 This will cause the system to do mutual authentication instead of just authenticating the client user to the server.

+Limitations
+***********

+The iRODS administrator will see two limitations when using GSI authentication:

+#.
+The 'clientUserName' environment variable will fail (the admin cannot alias as another user)
+#.
+The ``iadmin moduser password`` will fail (cannot update the user's password)

+The workaround is to use iRODS native password authentication when using these.

+``ipasswd`` for rodsusers will also fail, but it is not an issue as it would be trying to update their (unused) iRODS native password.
+They should not be updating their GSI passwords via iCommands.

 Kerberos
 --------